eduNEXT/drydock/drydock_backups/README.rst

 Utilities
 ---------

-In the path `/utils` we have some utilities to help us to manage the backups.
+In the path `/utils` we have some utilities to help us managing the backups.

 - **s3_backups_expiration**: This terraform script is to add to S3 bucket lifecycle rules.
 Is used to delete the backups that are older than a certain number of days.